-35.11.9 Symmetry
+35.13.5 Symmetry

-Highest grades will be given when the Flight is balanced evenly to the left and right of the Performance Zone.
-Grades will be reduced if, by design or by the influence of the wind, a pilot's flight is noticeably biased to left or right.
+The flight should be balanced evenly to the left and right of the Performance Zone.
+Deduct points if, by design or by the influence of the wind, a pilot's flight is noticeably biased to left or right.
 The greater the degree of asymmetry, the greater the deduction.

-35.11.10 The Performance Zone
+35.13.6 The Performance Zone